-The DNP (Doctorate in Nursing Practice): The DNP program in the School of Nursing prepares practice scholars as leaders in translating evidence-based knowledge into clinical practice, improving health care outcomes, and strengthening nursing management and education within public and private organizations.
+The D.N.P.
+(Doctorate in Nursing Practice): The D.N.P. program in the School of Nursing prepares practice scholars as leaders in translating evidence-based knowledge into clinical practice, improving health care outcomes, and strengthening nursing management and education within public and private organizations.
 Successful applicants to the program are those whose previous academic performance, written goal and practice inquiry statements and letters of recommendation match the School's philosophy and faculty expertise.
 Nurses prepared in practice doctoral programs have a blend of clinical, organizational, economic, and leadership skills to enable them to critique nursing and other clinical scientific findings and design programs of care delivery that are locally acceptable, economically feasible, and have significant impact on health care outcomes.
-Dr. Terri Donaldson is the director of the DNP program.
+Dr. Terri Donaldson is the director of the D.N.P. program.

-The PhD in Nursing Science (offered by the Graduate School): This program is designed for individuals who hold graduate degrees in nursing and wish to pursue scientific careers in nursing.
+The Ph.D. in Nursing Science (offered by the Graduate School): This program is designed for individuals who hold graduate degrees in nursing and wish to pursue scientific careers in nursing.
 Areas of concentration in the doctoral program include the study of individual, family, and community responses to health and illness across the life span and the outcomes of care delivery practice.
 These areas of study are reflective of the research interests and expertise of the School of Nursing faculty members and the resources available in the Medical Center and the University.
-Dr. Ann Minnick is the Director of the PhD program.
+Dr. Ann Minnick is the Director of the Ph.D. program.

-LOCATION OF OFFICES
+LOCATION OF ADMINISTRATIVE OFFICES

-Dean of the School of Nursing Linda Norman I I O Godchaux Senior Associate Dean for Academics Mavis Schorn 215 Godchaux Senior Associate Dean for Clinical & Community Partnerships Bonnie Pilon 1024-C 18th Ave.
-S. Senior Associate Dean for Research Ann Minnick 415 Godchaux Senior Associate Dean for Informatics Betsy Weiner 260 Frist Hall Senior Associate Dean, Administration and Operations Becky Keck 105 Godchaux Assistant Dean of Enrollment Management Paddy Peerman 210 Godchaux Assistant Dean for Student Affairs Sarah Ramsey 217 Godchaux Assistant Dean for Cultural Diversity and Inclusion Jana Lauderdale 218 Godchaux Assistant Dean for Clinical Practice Terry Crutcher 1024-C 18th Ave.
-S. Assistant Dean for Faculty Practice Clare Thomson-Smith A-1222 MCN Assistant Dean for Educational Informatics Jerry Murley 272 Frist Hall Center for Research Development and Scholarship Ann Minnick 415 Godchaux Office of Alumni and Development Susan Shipley 2525 West End Office of Clinical Placement LeAnn Ruderer 223 Godchaux Office of VUSN Financial Services Kristie Smith 212 Godchaux Office of VUSN Registrar Logan Key 211 Godchaux
+Dean of the School of Nursing Linda Norman 110 Godchaux Senior Associate Dean for Academics Mavis Schorn 215 Godchaux Senior Associate Dean for Clinical & Community Bonnie Pilon 1024-C 18 th Ave.
+S. Partnerships Senior Associate Dean for Research Ann Minnick 415 Godchaux Senior Associate Dean for Informatics Betsy Weiner 260 Frist Hall Senior Associate Dean for Administration and Becky Keck 105 Godchaux Operations Assistant Dean for Enrollment Management Paddy Peerman 210 Godchaux Assistant Dean for Student Affairs Sarah Ramsey 217 Godchaux Assistant Dean for Cultural Diversity and Jana Lauderdale 218 Godchaux Inclusion Assistant Dean for Clinical Community Partnerships Terry Crutcher 1024-C 18 th Ave.
+S. Assistant Dean for Faculty Practice Clare Thomson- A-1222MCN Smith Assistant Dean for Educational Informatics Jerry Murley 272 Frist Hall Center for Research Development & Scholarship Ann Minnick 415 Godchaux Office of Clinical Placement LeeAnn Ruderer 223 Godchaux Office of VUSN Financial Services Kristie Smith 212 Godchaux Office of VUSN Registrar Logan Key 211 Godchaux